EMPLOYMENT ATTORNEYS HANDLING SEXUAL HARASSMENT CLAIMS THROUGHOUT VIRGINIA

 Employers and employees deserve fully personalized legal representation.
 We handle every sexual harassment claim with diligence, care, and discretion.
 Our Virginia employment lawyers will always take the time to understand the unique situation so that we can help you achieve the solution that works best for you or your organization.

-At Pierce / McCoy, our Virginia employment law attorneys have the skills and experience needed to handle the complete range of sexual harassment claims.
+At Pierce / Jewett, our Virginia employment law attorneys have the skills and experience needed to handle the complete range of sexual harassment claims.
 We represent both employees and employers.
 To arrange a fully private review of your case, please call us at 757-624-9323 or complete our online contact form.

 From our office locations in Virginia, we handle sexual harassment claims throughout Central Virginia and the Hampton Roads, including in Petersburg, Glen Allen, Chesapeake, Hampton, Virginia Beach, Suffolk, and Portsmouth.